 These scholarships are awarded to first-year and transfer students who are outstanding performing musicians and who meet the challenges of Elizabethtown’s academic environment.
 Scholarships are open to music and nonmusic majors.
-Awards range in value up to $4,000 annually and are renewable for four years.
+The scholarships are renewable for four years.

 Scholarship recipients must participate in a College music ensemble identified by the College and take private music lessons for credit in their primary performing areas to maintain their scholarships.
 Students must receive “pass” grades in the ensembles and no less than “B-” in the lessons to remain eligible for the scholarship.